kings-cs/CS380-F17-LampronChet/README.md

 ********************************************************

 I. Basic instructions:
 	<br>	1.
-To run the file run the PipGui.java out of the source folder.
+To run the file run the PipMain.java out of the source folder.
 	<br>	2.
 Open a file using the Open menu item or ctrl-o.
 	<br>	3.
 Save a file using the Save menu item or ctrl-s.
  	<br>	//When saving the image, if the filetype is not specified in the filename it will default to the type of png.
 THIS FEATURE DOES NOT WORK YET PLEASE SEE BUGS.
 	<br> 	4.
 Open the raw README.md by clicking about or ctrl-a.
+PLEASE SEE BUGS.
 	<br>	5.
 Close a file using the Close menu item, but be careful I treat this as my garbage collector, the FILE WILL BE LOST!
 	<br>    6.
 Mosaic asks for a number of tiles.
 Please enter an integer value like 2048.
 A custom JOptionPane is used here so that you may cancel your tiles selection without running Mosaic.